 It is high time to move beyond saddle bag sustainability in business education.
 The social and environmental challenges we face call for nothing less.
 That is why The Sustainable Innovation MBA curriculum is so unique and important: It seeks to fundamentally reinvent business education and the MBA degree to address the challenges we face in the 21st century-environment, ethics, entrepreneurship, poverty, and inequality.
 With The Sustainable Innovation MBA, we have taken off the saddle bags and designed a new horse.
 The curriculum is new and focused 100% on sustainable innovation.

 We proudly partner and collaborate with other UVM centers, institutes, programs, and student organizations across campus to co-create forums and events that enable rich discussion, learning, and exposure to diverse perspectives.
-Working with partners that include the Gund Institute for the Environment, the Center for Cultural Pluralism, the Family Business Institute, the Institute for Energy and the Environment, the ENACTUS club, the Women and Gender Equity center, and the Women in Business Club (among others), we create opportunities for our students to “cross fertilize,” interact with, and learn from others on campus via workshops, lectures, case competitions, and other collaborative events.
-Our students have also taken the lead in organizing and delivering such events through their Net Impact Chapter that was founded by the Class of 2017.
+Working with partners that include the Gund Institute for the Environment, the Center for Cultural Pluralism, the Family Business Institute, the Institute for Energy and the Environment, the ENACTUS club, the Women and Gender Equity center, and the Women in Business Club (among others), we create opportunities for our students to “cross fertilize,” interact with, and learn from others on campus via research endeavors, workshops, lectures, case competitions, and other collaborative events.
+Our students have also taken the lead in organizing and delivering such events through our SIMBA Net Impact Chapter that was founded by the Class of 2017.